solo-io/gloo/docs/content/guides/observability/prometheus/_index.md

 ---
 title: Prometheus
 weight: 2
-description: Info about Gloo's Prometheus Instance
+description: Info about Gloo Edge's Prometheus Instance
 ---

-> **Note**: Observability features are available only in enterprise Gloo
+> **Note**: Observability features are available only in Gloo Edge Enterprise

 ## Run Your Own Prometheus
 A common setup may be to run your own prometheus, separate from the gloo-provided one.
-The enterprise Gloo UI makes use of its own grafana to display dashboards for Envoy and Kubernetes, leveraging gloo custom resources such as `Upstreams`.
+The Gloo Edge Enterprise UI makes use of its own grafana to display dashboards for Envoy and Kubernetes, leveraging gloo custom resources such as `Upstreams`.
 You can point gloo's system grafana toward your prometheus by overriding grafana's datasources tag, i.e.

 ```yaml
 grafana: